LTLS123/LTLS123/README.md

 - 👋 Hi, I’m @LTLS123
-- 👀 I’m interested in Codingand creating fun software
+- 👀 I’m interested in Coding and creating fun software
-- 🌱 I’m currently learning Software Development
+- 🌱 I’m currently learning Software Development and Self Studying other Computer Science Stuff
-- 💞️ I’m looking to collaborate on App Development and Data Science Projects
+- 💞️ I’m looking to collaborate on App Development and Data Science Projects not Website.
+I'm not really that much into Web Development
-- 📫 How to reach me Linkedin >>> Link should be somewhere near here
+- 📫 How to reach me Linkedin >>> Link should be somewhere near here.

 <!---
 LTLS123/LTLS123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.